- Various users report encountering errors while checking if their PC is compatible with Windows 11.

 - Restart the PC and enter BIOS by pressing an F or Del keys according to the manual of your PC before Windows boots up.

-- Search through the BIOS menu to find the location of Secure Boot option and switch it on.
-You can usually find it under the Security settings but this differs for each BIOS.
+- Search through the BIOS menu to find the location of the Secure Boot option and switch it on.
+You can usually find it under the Security settings, but this differs for each BIOS.

-Microsoft claims that Windows 11 requires a machine that is Secure Boot capable, but actually, this feature needs to be switched On.
+Microsoft claims that Windows 11 requires a Secure Boot capable machine, but this feature needs to be switched On.
 Not that straightforward, right?

-At the end of the procedure, you can check again with the PC Health Check Utility, and you should now receive a confirmation message.
+You can check again with the PC Health Check Utility at the end of the procedure, and you should now receive a confirmation message.

-What can I do if I still get This PC doesn’t meet the requirements?
+What can I do if I still get the This PC doesn’t meet the requirements error?

-Unfortunately, apart from the false-positive message that we talked about at the beginning of this article, there is also a possibility to get a false-negative message.
+Unfortunately, apart from the false-positive message we talked about at the beginning of this article, there is also a possibility of getting a false-negative message.

 That means your PC meets all the requirements to upgrade to Windows 11, but when you visit the Windows Update section, you see the message that you can’t upgrade.